To deploy the Event Editor and supporting dataset, follow the steps below.

 - Create a

-map document (MXD) with the appropriate routes, event layers, and an optional redline layer using Esri Roads and Highways for Server.
+map document (MXD) with the appropriate routes, event layers, and (optionally) redline layer using Pipeline Referencing.

-You can include the redline layer in the same map document or you can create a different map document for it.
+You can include the redline layer in the same map document or you can create a different map document just for redline.
+For more information, see Deploying redline routes.
 Make sure the redline feature class has its m- and z-values disabled.

 The map data must be from an enterprise geodatabase for the LRS service to work in Event Editor.
 If the data source for the layers is a file geodatabase, then the LRS will not be copied to the server during publishing and all the layers will be seen as non-LRS layers in the service.